Anatomic Pathology Program

 - Understand the relationships between normal development, anatomic pathology findings, radiology, pathophysiology, patient signs and symptoms, and effects of therapies

-- Understand the utilization of ancillary diagnostic testing ( immunohistochemical and special stains, electron microscopy, flow cytometry, cytogenetics, molecular testing) in evaluation of pediatric diseases
+- Understand the utilization of ancillary diagnostic testing ( immunohistochemical and special stains, electron microscopy, flow cytometry, cytogenetics, molecular testing) in evaluation of pediatric and perinatal diseases

 Practice-based Learning and Improvement: